ivacrha/ivacrha/README.md

-- 👋 Hi, I’m @ivacrha
+- 👋 Hi, I’m loodagljiva
-- 👀 I’m interested in .Parfums,  niche, makeup,  travel..
+- 👀 I’m interested in Niche Parfums, makeup, skincare, travel..
-- 🌱 I’m currently learning crypto, ..to live.
+- 🌱 I’m currently learning to love..to live...and to be normal!!!
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ...-only few people can reach me!
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: ... there are too many fun facts, if you see me and speak with me you will see :)

 <!---
 ivacrha/ivacrha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.